Classes start March 18th! Enroll today and save $10 with code lapiz24-02 (restrictions apply)!

 Where are you located?
 What are your office hours?

-We hold classes in the New Orleans area in Marigny, Uptown, and Kenner.
+We hold classes in the New Orleans area in Uptown and in Marigny.
 Office hours are by appointment only.
-For any questions or to make an appointment please call us at 985.664.9793 or email us at firstname.lastname@example.org.
+For any questions or to make an appointment please call us at 985.664.9793 or email us at email@example.com.
 PLEASE DON'T INTERRUPT CLASS TO SPEAK WITH AN INSTRUCTOR.
 Thank you.

 How long are the courses?

-Most of our courses last 8 weeks, in which we provide 24 hours of instruction (3 per week).
-We sometimes offer courses that do not follow this schedule, so we recommend you read the class description to know when classes take place, and for how long.
+Most of our courses last 8 weeks We sometimes offer courses that do not follow this schedule, so we recommend you read the class description to know when classes take place and for how long.

 How much do the courses cost?

-Our courses (Spanish 100-302) are $395 each.
+Our courses (Spanish 100-302) are $425 each.
 Class materials are provided to students at no extra cost.
-Our discussion classes are $275 per 8-week term (16 hours).
 Take advantage of our early bird pricing to save.

-We will have 5 class terms this year.
-Terms are planned as follows:
+We will have 5 terms this year.
+Semesters are planned as follows:

 My kid wants to join a course.
 Do you have an age requirement?